openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 | sirenLevel / squawkLevel | `LOW`, `MEDIUM`, `HIGH`, `VERY_HIGH`, any integer value (for devices supporting levels not specified in the ZCL)                                                           |
 | duration                 | A duration specified in the ISO-8601 duration format                                                                                                                       |

-Note that it is possible to dynamically add command descriptions for specific warning/squawk types to a `warning_device` channel by configuring the channel configuration property `zigbee_iaswd_commandOptions`, using String parameters of the form `label=>commandString`, where `label` is the label provided to UIs to render, e.g., buttons for the provided command options (as done, e.g., by PaperUI).
+Note that it is possible to dynamically add command descriptions for specific warning/squawk types to a `warning_device` channel by configuring the channel configuration property `zigbee_iaswd_commandOptions`, using String parameters of the form `label=>commandString`, where `label` is the label provided to UIs to render, e.g., buttons for the provided command options.
 Also note that solutions integrating the binding can add implementations of type `WarningTypeCommandDescriptionProvider` to provide warning/squawk types together with command descriptions for all channels of type `warning_device`.

 ## Channels triggered event & rules